 - 1. A credible financing plan, which at a minimum includes the following: - a.
-The total projected development cost, including any land acquisition cost; - b.
+The total projected development cost, including any land acquisition cost. - b.
 Development costs for construction, soft costs, developer fees, land, customary capitalized reserves, and equity syndication.
-In making a determination of cost reasonableness, CHFA shall utilize typical industry data and standards as may be appropriate for each development, based on the size, complexity, difficulty and location; - c.
-Applications for 9% LIHTC require a credible financing plan including balanced sources and uses of funds in order to be fully considered.
-Applicants seeking funding from the Federal Home Loan Bank under its Affordable Housing Program (AHP) must provide evidence of application and indicate how such funds would be incorporated into the sources and uses of funds if awarded.
+In making a determination of cost reasonableness, CHFA shall utilize typical industry data and standards as may be appropriate for each development, based on the size, complexity, difficulty and location. - c.
+Applications require a credible financing plan including balanced sources and uses of funds in order to be fully considered.
+Applicants seeking funding from the Federal Home Loan Bank under its Affordable Housing Program (AHP) and who do not anticipate an award announcement prior to the due date of the 9% LIHTC application round must provide evidence of the AHP application and indicate how such funds would be incorporated into the sources and uses of funds if awarded.
 The AHP award may not replace Developer Resources such as cash and long-term loan from the developer/owner.
 CHFA at its sole discretion reserves the right to apply the AHP award to reduce other funding sources in the development, while maintaining balanced sources and uses.
 CHFA may require the resubmission of balanced sources and uses of funds at any time, in its sole discretion. - d.
 Clear identification of each financing source, including the terms of any proposed financing and the financing source(s) from which the applicant expects to receive funding other than resources sought from CHFA for construction or permanent financing; and copies of commitment letters and/or letters of interest that set out terms and conditions demonstrating serious intent from the provider for each proposed financing source.
 For proposed source of funds or financing from DOH, applicants need only include evidence of a pending application or pending request made to DOH.
 Applications are scored, in part, on the level of commitment from funders.
-Lack of funding commitments and/or letters of interest may make an application ineligible for funding because they support a development's credible financing plan. - e.
+Lack of funding commitments and/or letters of interest to support a credible financing plan may make an application ineligible for funding because there is no evidence of balanced sources and uses. - e.
 Applicant shall submit letters of interest (no less than two) from the development's potential syndicators. - f.
-An Applicant for a hybrid development must submit both the 9% LIHTC application and a concurrent 4% LIHTC application for the respective portions of the deal at the time the 9% application is due.
-If
+In the case of a proposed hybrid financing structure, an applicant must submit both the 9% LIHTC application and a concurrent 4% LIHTC application for the respective portions of the deal at the time the 9% LIHTC application is due.
+CHFA will undertake a preliminary review for acceptance of the 4%